ctechfilmuniversity/project_ClimaSynth/Climasynth/Climasynth documentation.md

 1. The content creator has to be able to pre-program (as intuitively as possible) the instrument for the public to explore the pre-programmed content.
 2. The user ideally has no particular target category.
 A person with no expert background about the granular synthesis has to be able to explore the content.

-The key solution was the implementation of the Radial Base Function Interpolation as the UI environment for exploring the content:
+The key solution was the implementation of the Radial Basis Function Interpolation as the UI environment for exploring the content:

  - The creator programs the content in the form of synthesis parameters presets.
  - The presets are then placed on a two-dimensional plane in a deliberate manner.